huy75/printf/README.md

 ### HOW TO READ THE README

-In the first you will see the main file's structure , then a quick description of each function by files.
+The main structure part describe all the different file and associated functions.

+The quick description part is an overview of all the used functions.

-Then there is the USAGE part with example.
+the usage part is the how to use the _printf function with example.

-If you need more information about a specific function, please visite the MAN pages in the man_3_printf.
-You can display it with a linux machine by using the function man <PATH><FILENAME>.
+You can have other information by reading the`man_3_printf` pages with the man function.

 ### MAIN STRUCTURE
 `man_3_printf`

 	This file contain the man pages of the printf function.

 `holberton.h`
 	This file contain all the prototype of the used function.
 `_printf.c`